npm package discovery and stats viewer.

 • Start with shot scale and scene identity, then cover environment, time of day, textures, and named light sources.

-• Keep characters and objects concrete and stable.
-Describe one main action thread from start to finish.
+• Keep characters and objects concrete and stable; describe one main action thread from start to finish.

 • Use positive phrasing.
-Avoid script formatting, negative prompts, on-screen text/logo requests, and generic filler words like "beautiful" or "nice".
+Avoid script formatting, negative prompts, on-screen text/logo requests, and filler words like "beautiful" or "nice".

 Example rewrite: